eolt/Numerical_methods_assignments/Guassian_Elimination_Implementations/ReadMe.md

 The implementations are of Guassian Elimination with partial pivoting and GE without partial pivoting.
 The programs are tested using the matlab files: Practice_1 and Practice_2.

 Both files call the initalize_matrix.m file, which generates a 1000 x 1000 matrix of random numbers and a 1000 x 1 matrix of ones.
-The Guassian Elimination finds our constants x for our matrix A and B, so that Ax = B.
+The Guassian Elimination finds our constants x for our matrices A and B, so that Ax = B.

-The practices filed will output the mean square and square root errors of calculation in both single and double precison.
+The practices will output the mean square and square root errors of calculation in both single and double precison.

 ## Practice_1.m
 (without Partial Pivot)